oven-sh/bun/README.md

 A loader determines how to map imports &amp; file extensions to transforms and output.

-Currently, Bun implements the following loaders:
+Currently, bun implements the following loaders:

 | Input | Loader                        | Output |
 | ----- | ----------------------------- | ------ |